calvinalkan/better-wordpress-hooks/README.md

 AcmeEvents::forgetOne( Event1::class, 'custom_id' );

-// This will also work with closures which is impossible with the default Wordpress Plugin API AcmeEvents::listen( Event1::class, [ 'closure_key' => function ( Event1 $event ) {
+// This will also work with closures which is impossible with the default WordPress Plugin API AcmeEvents::listen( Event1::class, [ 'closure_key' => function ( Event1 $event ) {

        // do stuff